The Monarch Butterfly—An Illustration of Transformation—Emerge

 — I Corinthians 13:12

-As a butterfly, it has four color vision system consisting of two compound eyes that are made up of thousands of hexagonal units of photoreceptor cells.
-These give it the ability to not only see all colors but also can see ultraviolet light as well as can detect light polarization.
+The butterfly now has a four-color vision system consisting of two compound eyes made up of thousands of hexagonal units of photoreceptor cells.
+These give it the ability not only to see all colors but also can see ultraviolet light as well as can detect light polarization.
 It can now see 180 degrees, all features which will assist in navigating the butterfly to its heavenly destination.

 — John 9:25

-The caterpillar's sense of smell was limited to its two tiny antennae while the newly formed butterfly has been outfitted with a higher functioning system involving not only its antennae but also has receptors on its legs, palps (mouth appendages), and other body parts.
+The caterpillar's sense of smell was limited to its two tiny antennae.
+At the same time, the newly formed butterfly has been outfitted with a higher functioning system involving not only its antennae but also has receptors on its legs, palps (mouth appendages), and other body parts.

 — I Corinthians 2:14-15

 Food sources have now changed in the Monarch.
-As a caterpillar, it ate milkweed.
-As a butterfly, it now feasts on the sweet nectar of flowers a more heavenly and palatable substance.
+As a caterpillar, it ate bitter milkweed.
+The butterfly now feasts on the sweet nectar of flowers, a more heavenly and palatable substance

 — Song of Solomon 2:11-12